newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 Launchers are a type of artifact within a Nerdpack that is selectable from the New Relic One "Apps" page, and serves as an entry to a Nerdlet.

-1. Use the NR1 CLI to create a new Launcher
+1. Use `nr1` to create a new Launcher

 ```bash
 # assuming we're in nr1-workshop/lab0